-Susan Olenchuk counsels clients in the oil and gas industry on pipeline safety matters before PHMSA’s Office of Pipeline Safety, and on rate, tariff, certificate, compliance and enforcement matters before FERC.
-She also represents clients in federal appellate proceedings.
-She melds her knowledge and experience in these areas to collaborate with clients to resolve challenges in achieving their safety, legal and business objectives.
+Susan Olenchuk counsels clients in the oil and gas industry on pipeline safety matters before the Pipeline and Hazardous Materials Safety Administration’s (PHMSA) Office of Pipeline Safety, and on rate, tariff, certificate, compliance and enforcement matters before the Federal Energy Regulatory Commission (FERC).
+She also represents clients in federal courts of appeal.

 FERC Compliance Counseling

 Susan counsels on rate, tariff, certificate, compliance and rulemaking proceedings affecting natural gas pipelines.
-In particular, pipeline safety policies and initiatives can affect a pipeline’s approach to a rate, tariff, or abandonment issue.
-Susan also advises on corporate compliance matters under FERC’s affiliate Standards of Conduct and undue preference requirements under the Natural Gas Act.
-For example, FERC’s policy regarding communications between pipelines and electric transmission providers may affect how a company uses shared employees across multiple business units or affiliates.
-Susan also counsels on jurisdictional and other issues under Section 311 of the Natural Gas Policy Act.
-Susan assists clients in evaluating internal processes and procedures and in developing workable and effective compliance plans and training materials that reflect best practices, conform with regulatory guidance and mandates, and achieve corporate objectives.
-Susan also represents clients before the federal courts of appeal in petition for review proceedings.
+She advises on corporate compliance matters under FERC’s affiliate Standards of Conduct and undue preference requirements under the Natural Gas Act.
+She also assists clients in evaluating internal processes and procedures and in developing workable and effective compliance plans and training materials that reflect best practices, conform with regulatory guidance and mandates, and achieve corporate objectives.

 The Catholic University of America, Columbus School of Law